 - 6) Maintenance contracts in place for maintenance of the extinguisher.
 The frequency for the maintenance checks is once (October) of each calendar year.
 Portable fire extinguishers are provided as follows.

 - CO2 to the lift motor room.

+- CO2 & Foam to the comm's room.

+- CO2 to the laundry room.

+- Water to the community room.

-- CO2 and water to the caretaker's office.
+- CO2 to the Kitchen